olivergreenwald/DFSLineupMaximization/README.md

 2. #### Gurobi

    I used the [Gurobi](http://www.gurobi.com/) software to try and use their “Optimizer” to create the best lineup.
+This          Optimizer solves linear algebra problems and is very efficient.
 The code that I used can be found in the Solver file.
 I        found that experimental code in [this](http://www.gurobi.com/documentation/) part of the Gurobi website.

    To install Gurobi, you can get a free academic license.
 Once you have received the license you will find a screen that will    help you install the license to your computer using Terminal.
 Then install Gurobi in your project as a Dependency and          import it at the top of your code just like this: `import gurobi.*;`